 “Names of Friends who have been Scientists or Artists in Great Britain or the U.S. Or Distinguished in Other Callings.”

-Scope and Content note This collection is comprised of the single volume manuscript, which provides lists and descriptions of Quaker scientists and artists.
+Overview This collection is comprised of a single volume manuscript which provides lists and descriptions of Quaker scientists and artists.

 Overview Samuel Copeland Palmer (1874-1961) was Professor of Botany at Swarthmore College, Pa., from 1909 to 1942 and a lifelong member of the Society of Friends.
 In 1929, he served as botanist in Bowdoin-Baffin Land expedition under the command of Donald B. MacMillan, and after his retirement from teaching, he worked on a project to illustrate all plant species in Delaware County, Pa.
 This collection contains biographical material, writings, correspondence, and Swarthmore College memorabilia.
 It is...

 Abstract This collection includes the correspondence and newsletters of the Quaker Sociologists and Anthropologists.
 Included are addresses of members, program schedules, and queries.